moveit/moveit2_tutorials/doc/examples/controller_configuration/controller_configuration_tutorial.rst

 MoveIt Controller Manager
 -------------------------
-If using the Move Group, a MoveItControllerManager (MICM) can be used to manage controller switching.
+If using the Move Group or MoveItCpp, a MoveItControllerManager (MICM) can be used to manage controller switching.
 The MICM can parse the joint names in any command coming from MoveIt and activate the appropriate controllers.
 For example, it can automatically switch between controlling two manipulators in a single joint group at once to a single manipulator.
 To use a MICM, just set :code:`moveit_manage_controllers = true` in the launch file. `Example MICM launch file <https://github.com/ros-planning/moveit_resources/blob/ros2/panda_moveit_config/launch/demo.launch.py>`_.
 Frankly, the MICM is a candidate to be deprecated soon and we do not recommend its use.

 MoveIt Controller Interfaces
 ----------------------------

 The text above describes launching of a joint trajectory controller action interface.
-In addition, MoveIt supports gripper control.
+In addition, MoveIt supports parallel-jaw gripper control via action interface.
 This section describes the parameters of these two options.

-*.
+#.
 FollowJointTrajectory Controller Interface

 The parameters are:
  * *name*: The name of the controller.
 (See debugging information below for important notes).